redlaserbmBTD/BTDB2_SIMULATOR/README.md

 5. **Advanced Optimization Potential:** The code's fast run time means that it operates well when used in black-box optimization problems.

 # Update Log
+- (June 26, 2023 - v0.9.11)
+   - Better handling of global values.
+To improve the ease at which the sim can be updated when balance changes come around, hard-coded values are now defined in `info.py` and then imported into `main.py`.
+   - Updated Druid farms.
+Because of the recent changes to druid, it is no longer necessary to treat the money-making active ability of Spirit of the Forest as an "optional" action.
+   - Added support for maximum eco amounts.
+This new feature allows you to specify to the simulator to switch to the next eco send after reaching a specified amount of eco.
+   - Slightly improved `ecoQueueCorrection` method.
+The new method (again) follows the philosophy of only modifying the eco queue on an "as-needed" basis.
+   - Fixed a bug which caused boat farms to not work at all.
 - (June 23, 2023 - v0.9.10)
    - Added support for eco modifiers and eco numbers.
 This new update *changes* how the eco queue works.
 Now, instead of putting tuples into the eco queue, you use the function `ecoSend` from `actions.py`.
 This new function lets you specify modifiers for the send you are placing in the queue, and also has functionality to force the simulator to switch to the next item in the queue after sending some number of sets.
 This functionality is generally useful for determining how to eco while still affording your hero + essential defense on R1, or for mapping out the impact of rushing your opponent.
    - The "examples" folder contains two tutorial files on how to operate the simulator.
 The purpose of these files is to improve presentability of the code and encourage usage by top level players.